Monkey Twins

 Monkey Twins (วายุเทพยุทธ์) is a 2018 Thai-language television series created by Nontakorn Taweesuk and starring Phakhin Khamwilaisak, Alisa Kunkwaeng and Akkarat Nimitchai.
 The plot revolves around a cop teaming up with a martial artist to infiltrate an organized crime ring of drug dealers and corruption within the legal system.

-It was released between June 2, 2018 and September 1, 2018 on GMM One.
+It was released from June 2 to September 1, 2018, by One 31.

 The series was distributed by Netflix between 2018 and 2022.